juji-io/datalevin/README.md

 * Indices respects `:db/valueType`.
 Currently, most Datomic value types are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as EDN blobs, and are de/serialized with nippy.
 Because values in Datalevin are compared bitwisely, for range queries to work correctly on an attribute, its `:db/valueType` should be specified.

-* Attributes have internal integer ids, and attribute names have a length limitation: an attribute name cannot be more than 511 bytes long in binary.
+* Attributes have internal integer ids, and attribute names have a length limitation: an attribute name cannot be more than 511 bytes long in binary, the LMDB key size limit.

 * Handles schema migrations with `swap-attr` function.
 It only allows safe migration that does not alter existing data (e.g. one to many cardinaity, unique to non-unique, index to non-index and vice vesa), and refuses unsafe schema changes (e.g. many to one cardinality, non-unique to unique, value type changes) that are inconsistent with existing data.

 * Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.

-## Alternatives
+## :shopping: Alternatives

 Assuming that you are interested in using Datalog, here are your options: